Milestones

 - Olympus and Movaz Networks launched Olympus Microsystems America, Inc. for the purpose of full-scale entry into the optical networking components market.

-- Olympus America Inc. announces an asset purchase agreement with Optical Elements Corporation (Opelco).
+- Olympus America Inc. announced an asset purchase agreement with Optical Elements Corporation (Opelco).

 2005